-You should use a contact or formal written agreement containing details of costs, hours and conditions to ensure there is no room for disagreement in the future.
+You should use a contract or formal written agreement containing details of costs, hours and conditions to make sure there is no room for disagreement in the future.
 Nurseries will usually give you an agreement to sign, so read it carefully.

 |Put discussions with possible childcare providers on a professional footing.
 Draw up a list of questions to ask.||Don't agree to any arrangements that you won't be able to keep.
 You need to be honest about your hours and other requirements so that people know what to expect.|

 |Trust your own judgement and instincts.
 You understand your child's needs best and know what will suit your family.|